ilkerccom/bitcrackrandomiser/README.md

 `false` If the private key is found, the scanning process is terminated.
 No data is sent to the pool.

+---

+### [**private_pool**]

+`none` or `{private_pool_id}`

+You can create your own pool for Puzzle 66, 67 and 68.
+Only the user who created this pool can use it and no other user can join.

+Private pools use a database other than the main pool.
+That's why it's completely empty.
+Ranges scanned in the private pool just stay there.
+It is not transferred to another pool.

+Private pools can be created for $10 per month.
+You can reach me via Telegram for create your own puzzle pool.

 # If found?

 `untrusted_computer=false` If the private key is found, it will appear on the console screen.
 Also, a new text file will be created in the folder where the application is run. (in the name of the target wallet address.)